TrineryA2/Fnaf-Alarm/README.md

 # FNAF 6:00 AM Alarm

+## ⚠️ Note

+This is a **visual alarm clock**.
+The animation and sound only play when the app is open and in the foreground.
+For best results, keep the app open on a desk while charging.

 A Five Nights at Freddy's inspired alarm clock with dramatic flip animations, multiple alarms, and complete visual customization.

 ## Features